andypern/iggy/workshop/iggy101/docs/s3cmd.md

 ## Upload files / PUT objects

-First, locate a file on your computer which you wish to upload.  ***Note: it is simplest if this file exists directly in your home directory***.
+1.  locate a file on your computer which you wish to upload.  ***Note: it is simplest if this file exists directly in your home directory***.
 Alternatively, you can create a file using a text editor, make sure to save it directly to your home directory.

-Next, run the following command to upload it to your personal bucket:
+2. Next, run the following command to upload it to your personal bucket:

 **Linux & Mac Users**: